 U.S. Census data estimates that there are an estimated 1 million Iranian-Americans living in the U.S. Many Iranians in the U.S. fled the theocracy in Iran, hoping to live in freedom as a Persian-American.
 In Iranian-American society, they’ve found professional and financial prosperity and have benefitted from the American system that enabled their success.
-It’s served as motivation for many an Iranian community organization.
+Being an Iranian in the USA can be rewarding, and it’s served as motivation for many an Iranian community organization.

 The Organization of Iranian-American Communities-US was established in 1997.
 In 2012, Iranian-American organizations from 40 states joined forces to collaborate and work toward a vision of bringing peaceful, democratic change to Iran.
 We recognize that a peaceful, free Iran requires an alternate government rather than the religious fascism which now engulfs Iran today.